neauangle/botiq-telegram-bot/readme.md

 2. Install [Node](https://nodejs.org/en/download/) if you haven't already.
 3. Download this project and extract it somewhere nice.
 4. Generate a user config file and place it inside the project folder (the same folder where "bot.bat" is located).
+5. Start the bot
-5. On Windows, double-click "bot.bat" to start the bot.
+   * WINDOWS: double-click "bot.bat" to start the bot.
 If the bot hasn't been run before it will automatically install the dependencies (like [botiq](github.com/neauangle/botiq)) that it needs to run.
+   * MAC & LINUX: todo (for now you can run `npm install` and then `node index.js` from within the project folder).
 6. Once the bot is running, send it a /help message on Telegram to see the available options.